 A top hair colourist will ensure the colour is softer at the root and thicker through the mid shaft and ends, so the look is more natural ,as long as the technician selects and mixes the right colour for you.

-Balayage and Ombre are popular with Hollywood stars and models because it’s easy to maintain and allows them to go lighter without looking cheap!
+Balayage and ombre are popular with Hollywood stars and models because it’s easy to maintain and allows them to go lighter without looking cheap!

 - To add lightness and movement to darker hair

-The best results are when the placement is perfectly tailored for the individual …not hundreds of foils all looking the same.
-Balyage is personalised to the individual and when placed to perfection will give you the best look for your hair.
+The best results are when the placement is perfectly tailored for the individual …not hundreds of foils all looking the same.!
+Balyage is personalised to your face and your hair cut, and when placed to perfection it will give you the best look for your hair.

 This post has already been read 9841 times!